SophieS9/SG-Python-Intro/Intro_Python.md

 * [Python for Biologists](http://pythonforbiologists.com/).
 Excerpts of the text are available online for free.
 * [Learn Python the Hard Way](https://learnpythonthehardway.org/).
 You can try this one out for free before purchasing.

+The more you learn to program, the more you will realise that Google is your best friend!
+If you're having a problem, Google it.
+It's likely that someone has posted the answer already on the many forums available online.